myarchives/WasaaaUTB/README.md

-# Wareeez
+# WasaaaUTB

-Wareeez is a plugin for AVideo to let you access your videos stored on Uptobox.com
+WasaaaUTB is a plugin for AVideo to let you access your videos stored on Uptobox.com

 ## Usage